 Be Clear on Cancer: lung cancer campaign

-Encouraging results show that during May to July, 2012 (the months of the first national lung cancer campaign) there was an estimated 700 additional cancers diagnosed compared to the same period in the previous year.
-Approximately 400 people also had their cancers diagnosed at an earlier stage and around 300 additional patients had surgery as a first treatment for diagnosed lung cancer.
+Encouraging results in England show that from May to July 2012 (the months of the first national lung cancer campaign), there was an estimated 700 additional cancers diagnosed, compared to the same period in the previous year.
+During this time, approximately 400 more people had their cancers diagnosed at an earlier stage and around 300 additional patients had surgery as a first treatment for diagnosed lung cancer.

 Tools and resources to support GP practices, pharmacies and local NHS teams

 Be Clear on Cancer is a cancer awareness campaign led by Public Health England, working in partnership with the Department of Health and NHS England.
 This page contains links to documents that we hope you find useful.
 Please note however that the views or opinions expressed within those links are not necessarily those of Cancer Research UK.